Quantum Liouville Cosmology: Path integral for Liouville one-point functions

 \section{Path integral for Liouville one-point functions}

 We now turn to the semiclassical one-loop analysis of the Liouville one-point functions, related to the wavefunction by \eqref{eq:one-pt_wfn}.
-Though ultimately equivalent, using the geometric, background independent formulation of Liouville theory is useful at the one-loop level since, then, the fluctuations are captured by a free, massive scalar on the semiclassical geometry independent of the fiducial background.
-At this level, one does not have to confront the complications of the curved measure and can substitute it for a flat saddle-point measure.
+Though ultimately equivalent, using the geometric, background-independent formulation of Liouville theory is useful at the one-loop level since, then, the fluctuations are captured by a free, massive scalar on the semiclassical geometry independent of the fiducial background.
+At this order, one does not have to confront the complications of the curved measure and can substitute it for a flat saddle-point measure.

 For the purpose of this analysis, we will keep the sign of $\cL$ unspecified, capturing both the spacelike and timelike semiclassical limits $\cL \to \pm \infty$, since this does not introduce any additional complications.
 Our primary interest is the timelike theory; the spacelike theory will be used as a consistency check since the exact result is well-established in that setting \cite{Fateev:2000ik,Teschner:2000md}.
-We will consider both `light' operators that do not backreact and `heavy' ones that do.
+We will consider both \enquote{light} operators that do not backreact and \enquote{heavy} ones that do.

 In this section, we will formulate the problem and analyse the saddle points.
 The disk partition function of spacelike Liouville theory is studied semiclassically in \cite{Mahajan:2021nsd,Chaudhuri:2024yau}.
 Although we consider one-point functions and focus on timelike Liouville theory, our set-up is similar to that of \cite{Chaudhuri:2024yau}.
 The saddle points of timelike Liouville theory are discussed in \cite{Anninos:2024iwf} but, here, we consider different boundary conditions.
 In particular, we will see that fixing the boundary cosmological constant fixes the normal derivative of the Liouville field \cite{Mahajan:2021nsd}, which we reinterpret geometrically as fixing the trace of the extrinsic curvature of the boundary.
 In addition, we refine the analysis of the moduli space of saddles in \cite{Fateev:2000ik}, with important consequences for the phase of the path integral once the measure on the moduli space is accounted for.
 We also demonstrate how the dependence of the saddle point on the point of insertion leads to the conformal structure of the one-point function of a heavy vertex operator.